Tijuana residents grapple with migrant crisis

 A survey last week by the newspaper El Universal found that seven in 10 Mexicans hold a negative view of the migrant influx, and 52 percent favor barring undocumented immigrants from entering the country.

-On Friday Tijuana’s mayor, Juan Manuel Gastelum, went even further, suggesting in a Fox News interview that caravan organizers should be jailed “for putting people at risk.”
+Tijuana’s mayor, Juan Manuel Gastelum, went even further Friday, suggesting in a Fox News interview that caravan organizers should be jailed “for putting people at risk.”

 But Maria de Jesus Gomez, 75, advocates a gentler approach.